Student loans and allowances

 Community Services Card

-Tertiary students are eligible for a Community Services Card to help with health care costs, so encourage them to apply for one.
+Tertiary students are eligible for a Community Services Card to help with health care costs.

 Last reviewed: Has this been useful?
 Tell us what you think.